-User experience designers spend a lot of time adding to and refining our professional toolkit: research methods, workshop methods, prototyping tools, presentation tools, what’s new in interaction, devices and visual design trends.
-It can become our world.
+User experience designers spend a lot of time adding to and refining their professional toolkit: research methods, workshop methods, prototyping tools, presentation tools, what’s new in interaction, devices and visual design trends.
+It can become their world.

-As a result, we run the risk of committing the ultimate user experience design sin: we communicate to our project team and clients in our language and in relation to our goals, not theirs.
-We can lose sight of their context.
-Understanding clients in their context helps us sell our ideas in order to make them a reality.
+As a result, they run the risk of committing the ultimate user experience design sin: they communicate to their project team and clients in their language and in relation to their goals, not the client’s.
+We can lose sight of context.
+Understanding clients in their context helps sell design ideas.

 The disconnect between a designer’s understanding of the problem and the client’s context is usually brought to my attention when one of my team approaches me after a project meeting and says, “What the heck just happened in there?”

-The designer knew their customer details, best practices in design and presented a great design deliverable.
+- As the designer entered the meeting to give their presentation, they knew their customer details, best practices in design and presented a great design deliverable.
 Then, the presentation went sideways: off-topic discussions, technical discussions, someone proposed a lesser design idea as a substitute, etc. The designer left the meeting confused, feeling unheard, and generally pissed off.

 To prevent this, I spend a lot of time both prepping my team for meetings and deconstructing meetings to increase the odds that meetings stay on track by explicitly addressing business concerns as part of the design presentation, and coaching designers on empathizing with their client group.
 My bosses did the same for me.
 I’m paying it forward.